russelltheprogrammer/tax-projection-individual-docs/README.md

 - New York
 - New York City

-### What Are Quarterly Estimated Taxes?

-Generally there are two options when you need to pay your quarterly estimated taxes, Actual and Safe Harbor. **You may pay the lesser of the two options.** If you do not pay quarterly estimated taxes you could be subject to interest and penalties.

-1. Option 1 - Actual Tax Method
-   When paying estimated taxes to the IRS you must pay 90% of the current tax year's estimated tax.
-This is broken down into quarters, so you must pay 90% of the tax of the current quarter's estimated taxable income (Note, some states differ on the percentage).
-However, you should annualize income per quarter so that you are using the correct effective tax rate based on your tax bracket.

-2. Option 2 - Safe Harbor Tax Method
-   The second option is to pay your estimated taxes based on the Safe Harbor Method.
-The Safe Harbor Method is based on paying 100% (110% if above AGI threshold) of the prior year's tax per quarter.
-Essentially you would be paying 25% of 100% of the prior year's tax per quarter (Note, some states differ on the percentage).
-This option is simpler and much less time consuming than the Actual Tax Method.
-However, a few downsides are if you are projected to make less money in the current year than the prior year, you would be overpaying your tax.
-In addition, if tax is similar, 100% using the Safe Harbor Method is larger than 90% using the Actual Method.
-Safe Harbor is recommended if you are projected to have a larger tax balance in the current year compared to the prior year.

-There are many factors to consider when choosing between the Actual Tax Method and the Safe Harbor Method.
-Another item to note is you can change between methods every quarter.
-For example, income was projected to be very high in quarter 1 so you decided to use the Safe Harbor Method to pay your first quarter estimates.
-In quarter 2, income was projected to be a lot lower than anticipated, you could then decide to use the Actual Method for the second quarter.

 ### Other Notes

 - If you wish to turn annualization off, click the button to the far right of the respective line item in the input section.
 Short-term capital gains/(losses) and long-term capital gains/(losses) have annualization turned off by default.